asset-group/vakt-ble-defender/README.md

 ./firmware.py attacker flash
 ```

 The scripts are functional on both Linux and Windows.
-All that's required is to modify the COM_PORT parameter to correspond with the nRF52840 port name.
+All that is required is to modify the COM_PORT parameter to correspond with the nRF52840 port name.
 You can use dmesg -w to verify the port.

 #### Flash the **InjectaBLE Firmware**